 More and more, people are understanding the importance of sustainability, and the construction industry is no exception.
 As a result, Green Construction is becoming increasingly popular.
-Here the top five exciting trends to watch in 2019:
+Here are the top five exciting trends to watch:

 5. An Increase in Sustainable Certifications